Description

 Flesh

--spongy in the pore tissue and firm in the stem,
+spongy in the pore tissue and firm in the stem,

--tough but not woody, pale brown (but darker just above the tubes); with melanoid bands but without concentric growth zones.
+tough but not woody, pale brown (but darker just above the tubes); with melanoid bands but without concentric growth zones.

-Nutritional content per 100g
+Nutritional content of 100g

 Bioactive Compounds